LoopKit/loopdocs/docs/browser/bb-errors.md

 ### Rebuild or New Builder

 * If you have successfully built before and this is a rebuild, skip ahead to [Rebuild Errors Quick Reference](#rebuild-errors-quick-reference)
-* If you are a new builder, please follow these suggestions
+* If you are a new builder, please continue reading

 ## New Builder: Quick Reference